homebridge/plugin-ui-utils/README.md

 </p>

-Developers are free to use front end frameworks such as Angular, Vue, or React to create the plugin's custom user interface;
+Developers are free to use front end frameworks such as Angular, Vue, or React to create the plugin's custom user interface.

-Developers should make use [Bootstrap 4](https://getbootstrap.com/docs) css classes, as these will automatically be styled and themed correctly.
+Developers should make use [Bootstrap 4](https://getbootstrap.com/docs) CSS classes, as these will automatically be styled and themed correctly.
+There is no need to include the boostrap css yourself, this will be injected by the Homebridge UI during render.

 The `index.html` file should not include `<html>`, `<head>`, or `<body>` tags, as these are added by the Homebridge UI during the render process.